 Lead By Example

-Kids learn as much or more by your example than from the things you say.
+Kids learn as much or more when you lead by example than from the things you say.
 So do your best to be an example of tidiness.
 Keep your space neat, avoid complaining about cleaning, and pick up after yourself before moving on to the next activity.

 Conclusion